What is MTSS In Education?

 • Data-driven decision-making to guide the selection of evidence-based interventions

-How Is MTSS Different From RTI?
+How Is MTSS Different from RTI?

 MTSS offers a broader scope of services than RTI.
 MTSS looks at the whole child, and seeks to involve all important stakeholders for the success of the student, including family and community members.
 It also encompasses the entire school or district by incorporating and taking into account teacher professional development and school culture.